1. Overview

 -

-FLAG_SCROLL_MOMENTUM - Make the object scroll further when "thrown"
+FLAG_SCROLL_MOMENTUM - Enables the object to scroll further when "thrown."

 -

-FLAG_SCROLL_ONE - Allow scrolling only one snappable children
+FLAG_SCROLL_ONE - Allows scrolling only one snappable child.

 -

-FLAG_SCROLL_CHAIN_HOR - Allow propagating the horizontal scroll to a parent
+FLAG_SCROLL_CHAIN_HOR - Propagates horizontal scrolling to a parent.

 -

-FLAG_SCROLL_CHAIN_VER - Allow propagating the vertical scroll to a parent
+FLAG_SCROLL_CHAIN_VER - Propagates vertical scrolling to a parent.

 -